 The Little Book of Camping- Teach young kids all about what goes into camping with this cute and simple book!

-Pete the Cat Goes Camping- This book is great for little readers who love Pete the Cat.
+Pete the Cat Goes Camping- This book is great for little readers who love the misadventures of Pete the Cat.
 Read it before going camping to get the kids excited for their trip!

 A Campfire Tail- This sweet book is a great way to talk to kids about empathy and friendship.
 Kids love the fun illustrations and storyline.